FOREX-Dollar on track for weekly gain as investors await Yellen

 * Expectations of December Fed hike lift greenback

-track for a weekly gain though shy of this week's highs, as
+highs on Friday but still on track for a weekly gain, as

 investors awaited U.S. retail sales data and remarks from